bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/at-length.md

 A reference ot location `B` is stored into `message` variable.

 Summary : The original value at location `A` has not changed and cannot be changed for `str` variables.
-Hence ‘str’ objects are immutable.
+Hence 'str’ objects are immutable.

 Variables are just names referring to a location.
 They don’t really contain the value.
 Variables contain a reference to the location that contains the object.